aldrinrenzcruz/bitbearner/README.md

 ## Mentions
 Huge thanks to @lethern for providing all the RegEx needed to make the tool perform much better!
-And special thanks to everyone in the [Discord channel](https://discord.gg/TFc3hKD) for providing advice and support, I have learned a lot!
+And special thanks to everyone in the [Discord channel](https://discord.gg/TFc3hKD) for providing advice and support, I keep learning new things from y'all!